nwk0112-collab/Agentic-Rag-Driver/README.md

 ### Training Command

-Using infonce loss as an example, the complete training command is as follows:
+Using the infonce loss as an example, the complete training command is as follows:

 ```bash
 nproc_per_node=8